Dv1t/hic_chromo_detection/README.md

 ## Example run and data
 Example structural variations data is available in `example-data` folder.
 Example .mcool file could be downloaded [here](https://disk.yandex.ru/d/adY1-p4Nfhgj9Q).

+## Citation

+If you use this tool in your research, please cite:

+Petukhova N., Zabelkin A., Dravgelis V., Aganezov S., Alexeev N. Chromothripsis Rearrangements Are Informed by 3D-Genome Organization.
+Lecture Notes in Computer Science.
+2022.
+Vol. 13234. pp. 221-231. https://doi.org/10.1007/978-3-031-06220-9_13